The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Introduction

 \section{Introduction}

 Beginning with Schr\"odinger, any two-body bound state can be described in a semiclassical limit as a bilocal field, $H(x,y)$ \cite{Schrodinger,Yukawa}.
-For the ground state ansatz this factorizes in barycentric (center-of-mass system) coordinates as: \bbo H(x^\mu,y^\mu) \sim H(X^\mu)\phi(r^\mu) \ebo In the case of a Brout-Englert-Higgs (BEH) boson the constituents are massless chiral top and anti-top quarks located at space-time coordinates $(x^\mu,y^\mu) = X^\mu\pm r^\mu$. $H(X^\mu)$ can be viewed as the standard model (SM) BEH isodoublet with electroweak charges and $\phi(r^\mu)$ is a complex scalar which is electroweak neutral \cite{chris1,chris2}. $H(X^\mu)$ describes the center-of mass motion of the BEH boson, and $\phi(r^\mu)$ is then the internal wave-function.
+For the ground state ansatz this factorizes in barycentric (center-of-mass system) coordinates as: \bbo H(x^\mu,y^\mu) \sim H(X^\mu)\phi(r^\mu). \ebo In the case of a Brout-Englert-Higgs (BEH) boson, composed of $\bar{t}t$, massless chiral top and anti-top quarks are located at space-time coordinates $(x^\mu,y^\mu) = X^\mu\pm r^\mu$. $H(X^\mu)$ can be viewed as the standard model (SM) BEH isodoublet with electroweak charges and $\phi(r^\mu)$ is a complex scalar which is electroweak neutral \cite{chris1,chris2}. $H(X^\mu)$ describes the center-of mass motion of the BEH boson, and $\phi(r^\mu)$ is then the internal wave-function.

-A theory of a BEH boson composed of $\bar{t}t$, known as ``top condensation,'' was proposed in the 1990's \cite{Yama,BHL,Topcolor,NSD}, deploying the Nambu-Jona-Lasinio (NJL) model \cite{NJL} with renormalization group (RG) improvements \cite{BHL}.
+A theory of a BEH boson composed of $\bar{t}t$, known as ``top condensation,'' was proposed in the 1990's \cite{Yama,BHL,Topcolor,NSD}, deploying the Nambu-Jona-Lasinio (NJL) model \cite{NJL}\cite{BHL}.
 The NJL model, however, is pointlike, lacking $\phi(r^\mu)$, which leads to difficulties when there is a large hierarchy between the composite scale, $M_0$, and the electroweak scale $|\mu|$ (the symmetric phase mass of the BEH boson, $|\mu|=88$ GeV).
 The inclusion of the internal wave-function yields significant improvement in the predictions of the low energy parameters.
 In the limit $|\mu|<\!\!< M_0$ there is significant wave-function spreading of $\phi(\vec{r})$ and the resulting dilution effects dominate the low energy effective theory.
-This brings its predictions into concordance with experiment, virtually eliminating fine-tuning, and predicting the new mass scale of the binding interaction, $M_0\sim 6$ TeV, ref.(\cite{chris1},\cite{chris2}) summarized in Appendix A.
+This brings its predictions, including the quartic coupling $\lambda$, into concordance with experiment, virtually eliminating fine-tuning and predicting the new mass scale of the binding interaction, $M_0\sim 6$ TeV, ref.(\cite{chris1},\cite{chris2}) summarized in Appendix B.